LAUNCH ASSIST SYSTEM - LAS

 Current rockets are using polluting, explosive, corrosive, toxic, carcinogenic propellants.
 At launch, a rocket releases polluting chemicals into the atmosphere as much as 1 million cars running simultaneously.

-ARCA created an electric, water-based rocket that works as first stage, or booster for launch vehicles, allowing the reduction of polluting propellant with 25-50%, or boost the payload capability with around 30% pollution free.
+ARCA created a water-based rocket that works as first stage, or booster for launch vehicles, allowing the reduction of polluting propellant with 25-50%, or boost the payload capability with around 30% pollution free.
 LAS was built in two versions, using a classic bell shaped nozzle engine and a higher efficiency aerospike engine.

 HOW DOES IT WORK